wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/springboot3-api-rest-security-resourceserver-passwordcredentials-keycloak-roles/README.md

 * **Spring Boot**: framework for Java.
 It consists of: Spring + Container + Configuration
 * **REST API**: A REST API (Representational State Transfer API) is a web service that allows systems to communicate over HTTP using standard methods like GET, POST, PUT, and DELETE.
 It follows REST principles, ensuring scalability, statelessness, and resource-based interactions, typically using JSON or XML for data exchange.
 * **Keycloak**: Keycloak is an open-source identity and access management solution that provides authentication, authorization, and user management for applications and services.
 It supports Single Sign-On (SSO), social logins, multi-factor authentication, and integration with LDAP and Active Directory.
+* **Resource Server**: is a Spring Boot starter that provides auto-configuration and dependencies to build an OAuth2 resource server.
+It enables authentication and authorization by validating access tokens issued by an OAuth2 authorization server.
+* **Password Credentials Grant** is a grant type where a client directly exchanges a username and password for an access token.

 USAGES